 It provides lots of options for what you can clip, and lots of options for editing and marking up what you copy.

-Droplr also lets you film your desktop and webcam, and organize and share those files online.
+Droplr also lets you film your desktop and webcam (similarly to Sendspark's Desktop app), and organize and share those files online.
 If you want to share them outside your workspace, there are buttons to share files to social media or you can copy a shortened URL.

 What is Droplr not so great at?